 Proposers who enter into a contract with the DSH will be required to report data and outcomes to the DSH for all diversion program participants.
 The DSH may specify the reporting format or modify, reduce, or add data elements or outcome measures as needed to provide for reporting of effective data and outcome measures.
-For purposes of this program, DSH is a Healthcare Oversight Agency per HIPAA rules and as such is authorized to collect this data (Departmental Letter 19-001).
 This information shall be confidential and shall not be open to public inspection.
 At a minimum, contracted counties will report on the following data elements:

 - 1. The number of individuals that the court ordered to post-booking diversion and the length of time for which the defendant has been ordered to diversion. - 2.
 The number of individuals originally declared IST on felony charges that the court ultimately ordered to diversion. - 3.
 The number of individuals participating in diversion. - 4.
 The name, social security number, date of birth, and demographics of each individual participating in diversion. - 5.
 The length of time in diversion for each participating individual. - 6.
 The types of services and supports provided to each individual participating in diversion. - 7.
 The number of days each individual was in jail prior to placement in diversion. - 8.
 The number of days that each individual spent in each level of care facility. - 9.
 The diagnoses of each individual participating in diversion. - 10.
 The nature of the charges for each individual participating in diversion. - 11.
 The number of individuals who completed diversion. - 12.
-The name, social security number, and birthdate of each individual who did not complete diversion and the reasons for not completing diversion. - 13.
-The California Information and Identification Number (CII) for each individual participating in diversion.
+The name, social security number, and birthdate of each individual who did not complete diversion and the reasons for not completing diversion.